Ashlyn Harris: Under-19 women's national team

 At the age of 16, Harris was the youngest member on the United States team at the U-19 Women's World Championship.
 The tournament was held in Canada from August 17 to September 1.
 Harris started in all six matches for the United States during the tournament.
-In the group stage, she allowed one goal during the opening match against England on August 17.
-She then recorded two shut outs against Australia and Chinese Taipei on August 19 and 21, respectively.
-The United States faced Denmark in the quarterfinals on August 25, where Harris once again posted a shutout.
-She allowed one goal for Germany in the semifinals on August 29.
-During the championship game of the tournament, the United States faced Canada.
-Harris posted another shut out for a 1–0 victory in overtime for the United States.
+In the group stage she conceded one goal, during the opening match against England.
+She then recorded two shut outs, against Australia and Chinese Taipei respectively.
+The United States faced Denmark in the quarterfinals on August 25, where Harris once again recorded a shutout.
+She conceded one goal against Germany in the semifinals on August 29; with a final score of 4—1, the US progressed to the final.
+During the final, the United States faced Canada.
+Harris posted another shut out for a 1–0 victory in overtime.
 Harris made eight total shutouts in 15 appearances for the U-19 team in 2002.

-Harris trained with the U-19 national team at the ARCO U.S. Olympic Training Center in January 2003 to start off the year.
-In February, Harris was on the roster for a two-game series with the full Mexican women's national team.
-She then joined the team once again for a nine-day training camp at the ARCO Olympic Training Center in April.
+In January 2003, Harris trained with the U-19 national team at the ARCO U.S. Olympic Training Center.
+In February, Harris was on the roster for a two-game series against the Mexican women's national team.
+She then joined the national team once again for a training camp in April.
 While there, the team played a match against the San Diego Spirit.

 Harris was briefly called up to the U-21 national team for a 13-day training camp and four-game tour of Brazil in May.
 Two of the games were against Brazil's U-21 team and the two others were against Santos FC and Saad FC.
-Harris was one of the two players on the roster that were not yet in college.
+Harris was one of only two players on the roster that were not yet in college.

 Following the training camp, Harris moved back down to the U-19 team, where she was a member of the roster for the USYS Cup in late May.
 Harris started in goal during the first match of the tournament against Canada on May 27 in a 6–1 win.

 After her appearance in the tournament, Harris once again joined the U-21 team.
-On July 9, she was named to the 18-player team that would represent the United States at the Nordic Cup in Denmark.
+On July 9, she was named to the 18-player team that would represent the United States at the 2003 Nordic Cup in Denmark.
 She started the team's first match against Denmark on July 21 and recorded a shut out for a 1–0 victory for the United States.
 She also appeared in the final game of the tournament on July 27 against Sweden.
-She allowed one goal during the match and the United States won 2–1, taking the Nordic Cup.
+She conceded one goal during the match and the United States won 2–1, taking the title.